Neh-Mahbin, Summer Home (Or Island?) To James H. Oliphant And Family

-Sometime afterward, Neh-Mahbin would be owned by W. Charles Lipe, a millionaire manufacturer from Syracuse who also an aviation enthusiast and sportsman.
-Lipe originally had a summer home at Manatauk Point, had several speed boats and sold one, “The Chucklette,” in October of 1927.
+Some time afterward, Neh-Mahbin would be owned by W. Charles Lipe, a millionaire manufacturer from Syracuse who was also an aviation enthusiast and sportsman.
+Lipe originally had a summer home at Manatauk Point, had several speed boats, and sold one, “The Chucklette,” in October of 1927.
 Two others he owned were “The Chuckle” and “Miss Syracuse.”

 The following year, Chuckle would be replaced with the 225 h.p.
 Christcraft speed boat he would christen “Giggle.”
-Less than a month later, the 27-year-old millionaire and his wife Eloise Estelle Hoyt Lipe would drown along with the boat’s pilot, Captain Devila Rogers, when Giggle slammed into a tour boat with 38 passengers.
-The couple were survived by three young children, Suzanne (4), W. Charles Jr. (2), and Gordon Clifford (1), who were at Neh-Mahbin at the time of the accident.
+Less than a month later, the 27-year-old millionaire and his wife, Eloise Estelle Hoyt Lipe would drown along with the boat’s pilot, Captain Devila Rogers, when Giggle slammed into a tour boat with 38 passengers.
+Three young children, Suzanne (4), W Charles Jr. (2), and Gordon Clifford (1), were at Neh-Mahbin at the time of the accident.